Krems an der Donau – Sights and tips for connoisseurs

 The Gozzoburg in the Austrian town on the Danube

-You can go further through Margarethengasse to Hoher Markt.
-This is another marketplace in Krems that shows the importance of the city as a place of commerce.
-There is the Gozzoburg.
-This is the official palace and residence of the Krems city judge Gozzo from the 13th century.
-This building contains worth seeing wall paintings in the residential wing.
-You can see this on a tour of the building.
+You can then continue along Margarethengasse to the Hoher Markt.
+This is another market place in Krems, which shows the importance of the city as a trading place.
+The Gozzoburg is also located there.
+This is the official palace and home of the Krems city judge Gozzo from the 13th century.
+This building contains interesting wall paintings in the residential wing.
+You can see these on a guided tour through the building.

 Gozzoburg